nsrr/mesa-documentation/pages/README.md

 # About

 [Multi-Ethnic Study of Atherosclerosis (MESA)](https://mesa-nhlbi.org/), is an NHLBI-sponsored 6-center collaborative longitudinal investigation of factors associated with the development of subclinical cardiovascular disease and the progression of subclinical to clinical cardiovascular disease in 6814 black, white, Hispanic, and Chinese-American men and women initially ages 45-84 at baseline in 2000-02.
 There have been four follow-up exams to date, in the years 2003-04, 2004-05, 2005-07, and 2010-11.
-Between 2010-2012, 2,237 participants also were enrolled in a Sleep Exam (MESA Sleep) which included full overnight unattended polysomnography, 7-day wrist-worn actigraphy, and a sleep questionnaire.
+Between 2010-2012, 2,237 participants also were enrolled in a Sleep Exam (MESA Sleep) which included [full overnight unattended polysomnography](:pages_path:/polysomnography-introduction.md), [7-day wrist-worn actigraphy](:pages_path:/actigraphy-introduction.md), and [a sleep questionnaire](:files_path:/documentation/dataset-descriptions/MESAe5a113SleepQuestionnaire_20140617.pdf).
 The objectives of the sleep study are to understand how variations in sleep and sleep disorders vary across gender and ethnic groups and relate to measures of subclinical atherosclerosis.

 MESA Sleep data are made available in collaboration with the [MESA Coordinating Center](https://mesa-nhlbi.org/default.aspx).
 We have made polysomnography and actigraphy raw data available for download, along with key sets of MESA Sleep covariates.
 If you wish to access data from other MESA exams, please contact the [MESA Coordinating Center](https://mesa-nhlbi.org/default.aspx).

 ## Dataset Download

-<a href=":files_path:/datasets" class="btn btn-success btn-lg">Download Full Dataset</a>

-Read more in the [Dataset Introduction](:pages_path:/dataset-introduction.md).
+**[/actigraphy](:files_path:/actigraphy)** ([introduction](:pages_path:/actigraphy-introduction.md))<br/> Wrist-worn actigraphy data from the MESA Sleep exam.

+**[/datasets](:files_path:/datasets)** ([introduction](:pages_path:/dataset-introduction.md)) <br/> Phenotype data from the MESA Sleep exam.

+**[/polysomnography](:files_path:/polysomnography)** ([introduction](:pages_path:/polysomnography-introduction.md))<br/> Overnight polysomnography (PSG) data from the MESA Sleep exam.

 ## Protocols and Manuals